Stef-aap/Marstek_Venus/README.md

 ### You should make the following changes:
 - adapt Wifi credentials
-- the Marstek IP address.
+- set the correct Marstek IP address.
 - If you need MQTT you should also set the correct IP-address of the MQTT-broker.
 - If you need Home Assistant support you should unquote //#define HomeAssistant
 - If you need more debug information, unquote //#define Debug